lunanerdderg/lunanerdderg.github.io/License-Templates/BSD3_Clause_Clear-README.md

 # License

-You may view the The Clear BSD License [here](), but the TL;DR is that you can use this project for whatever you like except for patents, as long as:
+You may view the BSD 3-Clause Clear License [here](), but the TL;DR is that you can use this project for whatever you like except for patents, as long as:

 * You retain the copyright notice and disclaimer